Graduate Students

 Download the Initial Certification Planning Sheet here.

-MA + Professional Certification
+OPTION 2: MA + Professional Certification

 This 35-credit track is for students who have previously earned New York State Certification and are interested in deepening their understanding of art education, or in adding Visual Arts Certification to other area certifications.
 This program is also appropriate for those interested in expanding their ability to teach in settings beyond schools and to effectively advocate for the arts in education.
 A Master’s degree is required for a NYS Professional Teaching Certification.